christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 ```
 python crtgen.py
 ```
-* will create cartridge from all prg files in prg directory
+* this will create cartridge from all prg files in prg directory
 ```
 python crtgen.py compilation
 ```
-* will create cartridge based on compilation.cfg file
+* this will create cartridge based on compilation.cfg file

 Python code was tested on Linux and Windows, with Python 2 and 3.
 C64 code was tested in VICE 3.3 and on a real PAL and NTSC C64.

-For assembling C64 source, Kick Assembler 5.5 is needed (probably works with earlier versions too, but I haven't tested).
+For assembling C64 source, [Kick Assembler](http://theweb.dk/KickAssembler/) version 5.5 or later is needed (probably works with earlier versions too, but I haven't tested).

-If you want to test cartridge in VICE emulator, first convert it to crt format:
+If you want to test cartridge in [VICE emulator](http://vice-emu.sourceforge.net/), first convert it to crt format:
 ```
 cartconv -t md -i compilation.bin -o compilation.crt
 ```